karinaahumada01/leaflet-challenge/README.md

 * Data Markers: Each earthquake is plotted on the map using a circle marker, with:
   * Size: Based on earthquake magnitude.
   * Color: Based on earthquake depth, with darker colors indicating greater depths.
-* Popups: Clicking on a marker shows a popup with details, including
+* Popups: Clicking on a marker shows a popup with details

 **References**